itag-tech/itag-tech/README.md

 Hello 👀,

-Ce repository a pour but de centraliser les futurs projets de la société ITAG-TECHNOLOGY, représentée par Thomas AGUIRREGABIRIA.
+This repository is used to centralize ITAG-TECHNOLOGY projects, represented by Thomas AGUIRREGABIRIA.

 📫 hello@itag-technology.com